Man Acquitted of Double Murder – A Case of Self-Defence – Criminal Lawyers Case Files – Part 2

 Go to Part 1 of this article here:

-In the last article we discussed the matter of Christopher Carter who had been charged with two counts of murder and then acquitted by a jury after a two week trial before the Brisbane Supreme Court.
-In that article we gave a brief background to the facts of the case and what happened during the trial and in this article we will discuss the legal principles involved and how it could be that the jury acquitted Carter.
+In the last article, we discussed the matter of Christopher Carter who had been charged with two counts of murder and then acquitted by a jury after a two week trial before the Brisbane Supreme Court.
+In that article, we gave a brief background to the facts of the case and what happened during the trial an.
+In this article, we will discuss the legal principles involved and how it could be that the jury acquitted Carter.

 When you first read these facts you might think that it was a case where Carter was clearly guilty.
 But as this matter shows the law is very complicated and can sometimes be very surprising.